vsbuffalo/vincebuffalo-website/content/blog/the-genome-wide-signal-of-linked-selection-in-temporal-data.md

 ([pdf](https://www.pnas.org/content/pnas/early/2020/08/07/1919039117.full.pdf),
 [bioRxiv](https://www.biorxiv.org/content/10.1101/798595v3)) last week.
 In an effort to communicate my research to a broader audience, I have written two blog posts on our work.
-The <a href="/blog/the-problem-of-detecting-polygenic-selection-from-temporal-data/">first post</a>, is meant to introduce the historical context and concepts like linked selection and polygenic adaptation to a non-scientist, and the second post, below, describes our work on temporal covariance as a signature of polygenic linked selection and its
+The [first post](/blog/the-problem-of-detecting-polygenic-selection-from-temporal-data/), is meant to introduce the historical context and concepts like linked selection and polygenic adaptation to a non-scientist, and the second post, below, describes our work on temporal covariance as a signature of polygenic linked selection and its